Working as a Physician [NOC 3112]

 Physician is a regulated profession in British Columbia

-In British Columbia, registration with the College of Physicians & Surgeons of British Columbia (CPSBC) is required.
+In British Columbia, registration with the College of Physicians & Surgeons of British Columbia (CPSBC) is mandatory.

 - Licensing & registration can be found at CPSBC

-Family physicians must pass a national exam administered by the College of Family Physicians of Canada.
+Family physicians must also pass a national exam administered by the College of Family Physicians of Canada.

 International Medical Graduates (IMG)

 The Medical Council of Canada (MCC) is responsible for the provision of the examinations which form the basic standard for qualification to practise medicine in Canada.
-Further information on the MCC Examinations, including the application process, dates and locations the MCC Evaluating Examination is held both inside and outside Canada.
+Further information:

 You’ll find job advertisements in local newspapers, trade journals, and electronic sources, as well as through professional associations’ publications.